Gallery of Espalier Forms

 Informal Espalier

-Informal espaliers are much more free form and can be any shape as long as they are trained to have only hight and width.
+Informal espaliers are much more free form and can be bent to any shape as long as they are trained to height and width.
 Informal espaliers may not need a trellis to support them.

 Formal Espalier